 Fixed salary is generally reviewed on an annual basis and shall be based on the qualitative performance of the individual.
 The fixed salary of the chief executive officer and the management shall be in line with market conditions.
 Variable remuneration shall take into account the individual's level of responsibility and degree of influence.
 The size of variable remuneration is based on the percentage of set goals met by the individual.
-Variable remuneration shall amount to no more than 40 percent of the fixed salary of the chief executive officer and not more than 30 percent of the fixed salary for the other members of the management group.
+The variable remuneration shall amount to a maximum of 40 percent of the fixed salary for the Chief Executive Officer, up to 30 percent of the fixed salary for the other members of the management group in Sweden and up to 60 percent of the fixed salary for members of the management group employed in the US subsidiary.
+The majority of the variable remuneration shall be based on the sales development and the financial results at Group and subsidiary level.
+The percentage rate in relation to US employees reflects the subsidiary's significance for the Group's earnings as well as an American labor market that is requiring an increased share of variable remuneration in order to attract and retain key employees.
 Furthermore, the board of directors shall have the option of allocating further variable non-recurring remuneration to the management when the board deems it to be appropriate.

-Orexo has adopted share-based incentive programs intended to promote the company's long-term interests by motivating and rewarding the management of the company, among others.
+Orexo has adopted share-based incentive programs intended to promote the company's long-term interests by motivating and rewarding the management of the company.

 The chief executive officer and the other members of the management group are covered by defined-contribution pension plans.
 The pension premiums paid by the company amount to not more than 20 percent of the chief executive officer's monthly salary, while premiums for the other members of the management group amount to between 20 and 25 percent of fixed annual salary.
 The employment agreement with the chief executive officer may be terminated with six months' notice.
 Employment agreements with the other members of the management group may be terminated with notice of between three and 12 months.
 The chief executive officer is entitled to severance pay equivalent to six months' salary if employment is terminated by the company.
 The other members of the management group are entitled to severance pay equivalent to between zero and 12 months' salary if employment is terminated by the company.
 The board is entitled to, so deemed appropriate on an individual case, assign company work to a board member over and above the board assignment, in which case the board member may be granted reasonable remuneration.